ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
 First, we are setting up a timer.
 This function will first trigger (or pass the first condition) if the player status is dead (`False`).
-We will store the time when the player is dead in the `PlayerStatus` component.
-Then will will re-run the funciton since there is a `PlayerStatus` component that is `False` with the actual time that the player is dead.
+We will store the time of the player's death in the `PlayerStatus` component.
+Then will will re-run the function since there is a `PlayerStatus` component that is `False` with the actual time that the player is dead.
 If a certain amount of time has passed since the player has been dead, then it will respawn at its original position.
-At the same time, we throw away the old `PlayerStatus` entity and create a new one with its default values.
-Otherwise, we will re-run the function again over and over.
-If you have not noticed, all the functions on the server and client side are continously running back of the scene and see if there are any changes that will trigger certain functions based on each entity conditions.
+At the same time, we throw away the old `PlayerStatus` entity and create a nn case you haven't noticed, all the functions on the server and client side are continously running back of the scene and see if there are any changes that will trigger certain functions based on each entity conditions.

 ### Respawning Enemy
 Let's switch our focus on the Enemy respawning part.
 Rather than reading the one query, we need to read two quries.